davidschreiber/pspdfkit-cookiecutters/README.md

 # Pantry

-* `flutter-example` - a simple example app using https://github.com/PSPDFKit/pspdfkit-flutter
+* `flutter/simple` - a simple example app based on the instructions from https://github.com/PSPDFKit/pspdfkit-flutter
+* `flutter/catalog` - the Flutter example Catalog available from https://github.com/PSPDFKit/pspdfkit-flutter